Eastern Nazarene College: Religious affiliation

 Higher education is, historically, one of the Nazarenes' most important emphases.
 The Nazarenes provide their colleges with "students, administrative and faculty leadership, and financial and spiritual support.... the college, while not a local congregation, is an integral part of the church; it is an expression of the church."
-Founded under the auspices of the Association of Pentecostal Churches of America, ENC was one of the first three schools officially chosen to be Nazarene institution in 1915, making it the oldest continuously operating educational institution affiliated with the Nazarenes.
-As one of eight Nazarene liberal arts colleges in the United States, the college receives financial backing equivalent to a $40 million endowment from its constituent churches.
-Eastern Nazarene is also bound by a gentlemen's agreement not to actively recruit outside its respective educational region, which extends southwest from Maine as far as Pennsylvania and Virginia in the United States and provides trustees for the college.
-The institution is otherwise largely independent, having been multi-denominational since 1902, and tuition-driven, with an actual endowment of only US$11,015,937.
-The president and trustees of the college determined in 1931, one year after gaining its charter to grant degrees in Massachusetts, that it is part of the college's mission to be "distinctly interdenominational and cosmopolitan in service."
-Students are not required to profess any religion, although chapel attendance is required and faculty members are required to be Christians.
+Founded under the auspices of the Association of Pentecostal Churches of America, ENC was one of the first three schools officially chosen to be Nazarene institution in 1915.
+As one of eight Nazarene liberal arts colleges, Nazarene higher education is based on the liberal arts college model.
+ENC was the only Nazarene institution to retain the "college" moniker.
+Eastern Nazarene was also bound by a gentlemen's agreement not to actively recruit outside its respective educational region, which extended southwest from Maine as far as Pennsylvania and Virginia in the United Statesand provided trustees for the college.
+The institution was otherwise largely independent, having been multi-denominational since 1902, and tuition-driven, with an actual endowment of only US$11,015,937.
+Students were not required to profess any religion, although chapel attendance was required and faculty members were required to be Christians.

 Academic associations

-The now-defunct secondary school, the Pentecostal Collegiate Institute, was accredited by the New York State Education Department's Board of Regents upon its founding in 1900.
+The now-defunct secondary school, the Pentecostal Collegiate Institute, was accredited by the New York State Education Department's board of regents upon its founding in 1900.
 When it was first chartered in 1918, the Eastern Nazarene College was granted the authority to grant baccalaureate degrees in Rhode Island, and was later chartered with that same authority in Massachusetts in 1930.
-Teacher education was recognized by the Department of Education of the Commonwealth of Massachusetts in 1933 and is also approved by the National Association of State Directors of Teacher Education and Certification and the Massachusetts Board of Higher Education, as well as benefitting from the Interstate Certification Compact for all teacher education programs, which allows graduates to teach in 44 states and the District of Columbia.
+Teacher education was recognized by the Department of Education of the Commonwealth of Massachusetts in 1933 and was also approved by the National Association of State Directors of Teacher Education and Certification and the Massachusetts Board of Higher Education.
 ENC gained institutional accreditation from the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges (NEASC) in 1943, and the social work program has been accredited by the Council on Social Work Education since 1979.
-Eastern Nazarene joined the Association of American Colleges in 1944, has been a member of the Council for Christian Colleges and Universities (CCCU) since 1982, and is also a member of both the Council of Independent Colleges (CIC) and the National Association of Independent Colleges and Universities (NAICU).
+Eastern Nazarene joined the Association of American Colleges in 1944, had been a member of the Council for Christian Colleges and Universities (CCCU) since 1982, and was also a member of both the Council of Independent Colleges (CIC) and the National Association of Independent Colleges and Universities (NAICU).